csisemore/FCC_FrontEndStorage/README.md

 # FCC_FrontEndStorage
-Storage for the HTML and CSS code.
+Storage for the HTML, CSS, and JS code.